elsanussi-s-mneina/flashcard-application-apl/README.md

 $ make
 $ make install

-# Running the program
+## Running the program
+$ ./run.sh

+If that does not work open the file run.sh in a text editor, and try the commands contained therein at your terminal.

+## Running the tests
-$ apl -f hello.apl
+$ ./test.hs

+I doubt there is a unit testing framework, so I just use a number to indicate how many tests passed.

-# Exiting APL
+## Exiting APL
 Type The contents of the following
 ")OFF" exactly without quotes and press enter.